Jay-Karia/Python-Mini-Projects/README.md

 # Python-Mini-Projects
-- Here are my Python mini Projects
-- - Quiz Game
+- This is a Python Quiz Game with 3 Different Topics to choose from:
+- - About the World
+- - Current Affairs
+- - and Computer Science Questions